temporalio/documentation/docs/concepts/what-is-a-signal.md

 A Signal is an asynchronous request to a [Workflow Execution](/concepts/what-is-a-workflow-execution).

 A Signal delivers data to a running Workflow Execution.
-It cannot return data to the caller; use a [Query](/concepts/what-is-a-query) instead.
+It cannot return data to the caller; to do so, use a [Query](/concepts/what-is-a-query) instead.
 The Workflow code that handles a Signal can mutate Workflow state.
 A Signal can be sent from a Temporal Client or a Workflow.
 When a Signal is sent, it is received by the Cluster and recorded as an Event to the Workflow Execution [Event History](/concepts/what-is-an-event-history).